pkmn/engine/docs/DESIGN.md

   directly into arrays of data where necessary with no additional hashing or indirection required.
-- the engine **never dynamically allocates memory** - given the fact the engine only implements the existing Pokémon battle systems (which were designed to run on constrained hardware), the engine can get away with requiring users to preallocate fixed size buffers and never needs to allocate memory on demand.
+- the engine **never dynamically allocates memory** - given the fact the engine only implements the existing Pokémon battle systems (which were designed to run on constrained hardware), the engine can get away with requiring users to pre-allocate fixed size buffers and never needs to allocate memory on demand.
-- data is structured such that in most cases **lookups are not required** (i.e. range checks are used instead) or can be done with an efficient linear search.
+- data is structured such that in most cases **lookups aren't required** (i.e. range checks are used instead) or can be done with an efficient linear search.
 In extreme cases, [perfect hashing](https://en.wikipedia.org/wiki/Perfect_hash_function) is utilized to avoid ever having to probe.

 The biggest challenge resulting from the "no compromises" design principle is that **the engine must be compiled with specific flags to opt-in to certain behavior**.
 By default, the pkmn engine implements Pokémon as dictated by the games themselves.
-However, the online Pokémon battling playerbase has agreed to a certain number of small modifications in order to improve the competitive nature of the game, and these are implemented by the leading simulator, Pokémon Showdown.
-If **`-Dshowdown`** is enabled, the pkmn engine will be configured to:
+However, the online Pokémon battling player base has agreed to a certain number of small modifications to improve the competitive nature of the game, and these are implemented by the leading simulator, Pokémon Showdown.
+If **`-Dshowdown`** is enabled, the pkmn engine is configured to:

 - match Pokémon Showdown's **RNG semantics** instead of the cartridge's.
 Pokémon Showdown does **not** implement the correct pseudo-random number generator for each format (it implements the